-Pipe a steam and leaves on top of each berry with three lines, one curving out each side and one down the middle storing and sharing You can store your cookies in an air tight container or bag.
+storing and sharing

+You can store your cookies in an air tight container or bag.
 They will remain soft cookies for around two weeks in a sealed container.
 You can even freeze them to enjoy later.

+enjoy your cookies!

 Share with friends or family or keep all for yourself!